 In response to the increasingly large volume of solid waste generated, the Kisumu Integrated Solid Waste Management Project (KISWAMP) was initiated as a collaborative project between Municipal Council of Kisumu (MCK), UN-HABITAT, SIDA and ILO, with the aim of reducing solid waste, promoting recycling, involving community-based groups and civil society organizations and strengthening public private partnerships.
 The total cost of this 2007-2010 UN-HABITAT project, financed by SIDA through the UN-HABITAT and ILO, is KShs.
 65,587,500 (\$874,500).
-Challenges the project has faced include the MCK's limited capacity for financial management, waste management and for providing an appropriate regulatory environment for other actors.
-The project is yet to procure waste skips and a skip loader for waste collection and transport.
+One of the challenges the project has faced is the limited financial management capacity of the MCK.
+Another challenge is the MCK's limited capacity to manage waste and provide the regulatory environment for other actors.
+The project is yet to procure waste skips and a skips loader for waste collection and transport.